311 (band): Caribbean Festival Cruises and Pow Wow Festival

 311's 2015 Caribbean Festival departed from Miami on February 25, 2015, aboard the Norwegian Pearl.
 It made port in Jamaica.
 The line up included 311 with three sets, Dirty Heads, Pepper, Chali 2na, RX Bandits, The Green, RDGLDGRN, Full Service, The Funk Hunters, Doug Benson, DJ Soulman, J Randy, Andy Haynes, Papafish, Beatcake, Singles, Tony Hinchcliffe, DJ Native Wayne, DJ Trichrome, The Unity All Stars, Headphone Disco among others.

 2017 marked the fifth 311 Caribbean Cruise!
 Departed from Tampa to Cozumel, March 2–6, 2017, on board the Norwegian Jade as the Pearl was in drydock.
 Lineup of bands, DJs and comedians, including Rebelution, Reel Big Fish, Stick Figure, People Under the Stairs, Ballyhoo!, RDGLDGRN, Los Stellarians (side project of 311 member SA Martinez) and ILL Communication.
 The band headlined set lists as usual and hosted other bands as well.
 311 played their hit songs plus debuting two new tracks; "Extension" and "Too Late" while also covering Prince's "Let's Go Crazy".

 During 311 Day 2022, Nick Hexum announced that the 311 Caribbean Cruise will return in 2023.
+Just prior to 311 Day 2024, the band announced that the 311 Caribbean Cruise will return in March 2025.

 311 hosted their first "Pow Wow" Festival from August 4 to 6, 2011, at the Spirit of the Suwannee Music Park in Live Oak, FL.
 Along with 311, it featured DJ Trichome, Murs, SOJA, Deftones, DJ Soulman, The Movement, Full Service, Streetlight Manifesto, The Dirty Heads, Sublime with Rome, Shinobi Ninja, Ballyhoo!, The Supervillains, Ozomatli, G. Love & Special Sauce, and comedians Doug Benson and Graham Elwood.
 Along with fire performances by Nocturnal Arts.
 311 played four sets and the album Transistor in its entirety.

-311 business collaborations
+Business collaborations

 Since 2015, the band has collaborated with Nebraska Brewing Company and Rock Brother Brewing on 311 Amber Ale.
 The beer is currently available in Florida, Georgia, South Carolina, Nebraska, and southern California with more midwest locations coming soon.
 Many varieties of the beer are now available for at-home delivery.